SlidingSteven/Quick-Flask-App/README.md

 - HTML/CSS Bootstrap pages
 - SQL queries to display some data
 - Possibly use an online API to do the same?
-- maybe some pictures/logos to describe what your project is about?
+- maybe some pictures logos to describe what your project is about?
 But for now I just want to make a base flask app that can be used as the root for a number of ideas.

 For now all I am adding is a home page with a simple line of text.
 I will treat this as an agile project and set some goals for this first two week sprint.